SuperOffice/SuperOffice.WebApi-Samples/README.md

 ## How to use SuperOffice.WebApi

-1) Instantiate a WebApiConfiguration instance.
+1) Instantiate a WebApiOptions instance.
   * The primary constructor accepts the target web api URL, i.e. https://sod.superoffice.com/cust12345/api.

 	`WebApiOptions(string baseUrl);`